 A lawyer in Charlottesville could calculate a reasonable value for damages to cover intangible losses from your bike accident.
 These factors do not have a direct monetary equivalent although they often have a tremendous impact on someone’s life.
 Examples of intangible losses include pain, suffering, and emotional anguish.

-It is just as essential to prove how an accident impacted your life as it is to be able to prove fault for a collision.
+It is just as essential to proving how an accident impacted your life as it is to be able to prove fault for a collision.
 A legal representative could take the lead in gathering medical records, obtaining hospital bills, determining how the event impacted your ability to earn a living, and how the accident changed your quality of life.
 These steps combine to allow the legal advocate to formulate comprehensive demand packages that aim to recover every dollar of compensation that you need to set things right.

 The Code of Virginia § 8.01-243 dictates that most injured parties have two years from the date of their injury to demand compensation in court.
 This is known as the statute of limitations.
 However, this time limit may change based on the facts that led to your injury.